fluiddyn/transonic/README.rst

 Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by FluidPythran.

-There are FluidPythran syntaxes for both ahead-of-time and just-in-time compilations.
+Bonus: There are FluidPythran syntaxes for both ahead-of-time and just-in-time compilations!

-At run time, FluidPythran uses when possible the pythranized functions.

-Let's stress again that codes using FluidPythran work fine without Pythran!
+At run time, FluidPythran uses when possible the pythranized functions, but let's stress again that codes using FluidPythran work fine without Pythran!

 **Implementation details for ahead-of-time compilation:** For each Python file using FluidPythran, an associated Pythran file is created in a directory